eric70x7/chordpro_songs/README.md

 - **Additional Notes**:
   - Content type is `text/plain` for ChordPro files.
   - Sections are labeled as provided (e.g., `{c: SAX SOLO}`, `{c:STOP}`), with interpretation based on content if ambiguous (e.g., `{c: Verse Chorus}` as Verse or Chorus).
-  - If no `{ipodid}` or `{tag: Whiskey Lizard}` is provided, `{tag: Whiskey Lizard}` may be included for consistency with previous submissions unless specified otherwise.
+  - The `{tag: Whiskey Lizard}` is **not** included unless explicitly specified in the input.
-  - Key, metronome, and duration are sourced from the input or verified via external sources (e.g., SongBPM, Musicstax, Apple Music) if not provided.
+  - Key, metronome, and duration are sourced from the input or estimated/verified via external sources (e.g., SongBPM, Musicstax, Apple Music) if not provided.